Lee Lawrie: Collaborations with Cram and Goodhue

 Lawrie's collaborations with Ralph Adams Cram and Bertram Goodhue brought him to the forefront of architectural sculptors in the United States.
 After the breakup of the Cram, Goodhue firm in 1914, Lawrie continued to work with Goodhue until the architect died in 1924.
 He next worked with Goodhue's successors.

 Lawrie sculpted numerous bas reliefs for El Fureidis, an estate in Montecito, California designed by Goodhue.
 The bas reliefs depict the Arthurian Legends and remain intact at the estate today.

 The Nebraska State Capitol and the Los Angeles Public Library both feature extensive sculptural programs integrated with the surface, massing, spatial grammar, and social function of the building.
 Lawrie's collaborations with Goodhue are arguably the most highly developed example of architectural sculpture in American architectural history.

 Lawrie served as a consultant to the 1933-34 Century of Progress International Exposition in Chicago.
 He was a member of the National Institute of Arts and Letters, the American Academy of Arts and Letters, the National Academy of Design, and the Architectural League of New York.
 Among his many awards was the AIA Gold Medal of the American Institute of Architects in 1921 and 1927, a medal of honor from the Architectural League of New York in 1931, and an honorary degree from Yale University.
 He served on the U.S. Commission of Fine Arts in Washington, DC from 1933 to 1937 and again from 1945 to 1950; it oversees federal public works and artwork in the city.

+A bust of Lawrie was sculpted Joseph Kiselewski.
+The Academy Art Museum in Easton, Maryland likely commissioned Kiselewski to do the bust.
+Lawrie was a co-founder of the museum.
+Kiselewski worked with Lawrie in the early years of his career prior to going to France to study.